This blog may contain affiliate links. Read our disclosure policy for more info.

 Bonus – Visit Elk Falls Provincial Park

-As you drive along Highway 19 towards Campbell River, follow the BC Parks signs towards Elk Falls Park.
+Drive along Highway 19 toward Campbell River, follow the BC Parks signs toward Elk Falls Park.
 Turn right off of Highway 28 onto Brewster Lake Road and keep right to get to the parking lot of the Provincial Park.

 After parking, follow the signs that direct you down towards the trails.

 This is an easy hike that takes about 1-1.5 hours.
-The trails will lead you down to a 60m high suspension bridge where you will have a clear view of the Falls.
+The trails will lead you down to a 60-meter-high (197 feet) suspension bridge where you will have a clear view of the falls.
 This was a majestic walk amongst some magnificent old-growth Douglas Fir trees.

-With a campsite located only 3km from the Elk Falls Day use area, you can even spend the night and take some time to go fishing along the river that runs through the campsites.
+With a campsite located only 3 km (1.9 mi) from the Elk Falls Day use area, you can even spend the night and take some time to go fishing along the river that runs through the campsites.

 Where to Stay in Campbell River, BC